 Wait until your body temperature drops in the cold room before leaving the bath, especially in the spring and winter months.
 Because the weather in Istanbul can be unexpectedly windy in the evening.

-The best hammam experience in Istanbul can be found in the historical districts of the city.
-For this reason, I recommend you to prefer traditional Turkish baths instead of modern hotel hammams.
+The best hammams of Istanbul can be found in the historical districts of the city such as Sultanahmet and Taksim.
+As an insider, I would recommend you to prefer traditional Turkish baths instead of modern hotel hammams.

 10 Best Hammams in Istanbul by Serhat Engul